jianyangqt/osca_doc/md/91meta.md

 Height.03.COJO
 ...
 ```
-This file has no headers.
+This file has no header.

 The input format of the GWAS summary data follows that for GCTA-COJO analysis (
 <http://cnsgenomics.com/software/gcta/#COJO>).